2020 XFL season: Viewership

 One decimal place is shown in table but three decimal places are used in all calculations.

 Audio and radio coverage

 Signees to other professional leagues

 After the XFL season was cut short on March 12, 2020, players were allowed to sign with National Football League (NFL) or Canadian Football League (CFL) teams beginning on March 22.

 NFL signings

-The following players signed with NFL teams:

-St. Louis BattleHawks safety Kenny Robinson was drafted by the Carolina Panthers in the fifth round of the 2020 NFL Draft, as the only NFL Draft-eligible player who played in the XFL in 2020.
+St. Louis BattleHawks safety Kenny Robinson was drafted by the Carolina Panthers in the fifth round of the 2020 NFL draft, as the only NFL Draft-eligible player who played in the XFL in 2020.
+Also, the following players signed with NFL teams:

 CFL signings

 The following players signed with CFL teams: